GHAPS moves all students to virtual learning

-Grand Haven Area Public Schools will move to 100 percent virtual learning for all K-12 students beginning Thursday, Nov.
+Grand Haven Area Public Schools will move to 100 percent virtual learning for all of its preschool through 12th-grade students beginning Thursday, Nov.
 19.

 The decision was made during Monday’s Board of Education meeting in response to the ongoing COVID-19 pandemic.